Talk of early Trump 2024 announcement heats up with Monday bid a possibility

 “I’m glad that he didn’t do that,” she continued.
 “That was certainly my advice from the beginning, you know, wait until after the midterms if you do it at all.”

-Polls have shown Trump remains popular with the vast majority of Republicans, and he made a point at a Saturday rally to read off polls that show him leading other would-be presidential candidates like Florida Gov. Ron DeSantis (R) and former Vice President Mike Pence.
+Polls have shown Trump remains popular with the vast majority of Republicans, and he made a point at a Saturday rally to read off polls that show him leading other would-be presidential candidates such as Florida Gov. Ron DeSantis (R) and former Vice President Mike Pence.

 But polls have also shown a majority of independents and a growing number of Republicans would rather see another candidate.
 While Trump would be a formidable candidate in a GOP primary thanks to his loyal base of supporters, he also carries significant baggage.

 He is under multiple investigations for his conduct around the 2020 election and after leaving office, and polls have shown many Americans hold him responsible for the Jan.
-6, 2021, riots at the Capitol where his supporters sought to halt the certification of the 2020 election.
+6, 2021, riot at the Capitol, where his supporters sought to halt the certification of the 2020 election.